-Tech Tools for Learner Success is a series of videos I made to acquaint learners how to make technology tools available to their normal work process.
-It might be using your word processor program to empower Style Sheets, Reference Manager, and dozens of other tools you may have never before seen.
-When you use these tools, your documents look more professional, and when used to its potential, it takes less time to make the document.
+Tech Tools for Learner Success is a series of videos to acquaint learners with use of technology tools.
+These tools are best when applied in normal work events.
+It might be using a word processor program to apply Style Sheets, Reference Manager, and Citations.
+There are dozens of other tools many daily-software users have never used before.
+When used, documents look more professional.
+When used to its potential, it takes less time to make the Word document.

-Analytic Econometrics, International Economics, Macroeconomics, Microeconomics, Teach Tools for Learner Success, and Resource Analysis all come together in Dr. Bill Schlosser Economics channel.
-Through this platform learners come to discover linkages within the world of economics to include discovery of how to adopt new technologies hidden within software and technologies already adopted by users.
-Dr. William Schlosser is an economist who is also an international business man with university degrees in Environmental Science, Economics, Forestry and Geology.
-One of his flagship economics platforms is the Forest Resource Analysis System Software (FRASS) integrating economics into forestland management systems to achieve financially optimal timber harvest rotation value.
+Analytic Econometrics, International Economics, Macroeconomics, Microeconomics, Teach Tools for Learner Success, and Resource Analysis come together in Dr. Bill Economics.
+Through this platform, learners come to discover linkages within the world of economics.
+Discover how to adopt new technologies hidden within software and technologies already adopted by users.
+Dr. William Schlosser is an international businessman with university degrees in Environmental Science, Economics, Forestry and Geology.
+One of his flagship economics platforms is the Forest Resource Analysis System Software (FRASS) integrating economics into forestland management systems.
+On this portal, it guides how to achieve financially optimal timber harvest rotation value.

 This particular video became a bit “dated” since the release of PowerPoint 2016, but if you still use version 2010, or a different software system, such as OpenOffice.org, then this video will give you the power to make YouTube videos using the software you already have.